Kongsberg

-Kongsberg ([ˈkɔ̂ŋːsbær(ɡ)]) is a historical mining town and municipality in Buskerud, Viken county, Norway.
+Kongsberg ([ˈkɔ̂ŋːsbær(ɡ)]) is a historical mining town and municipality in Buskerud county, Norway.
 The city is located on the river Numedalslågen at the entrance to the valley of Numedal.
 Kongsberg has been a centre of silver mining, arms production and forestry for centuries, and is the site of high technology industry including the headquarters of Norway's largest defence contractor Kongsberg Gruppen.